 - It does not have the potential to exacerbate a trend as the size of the positions are not significantly influenced by the intensity of the trend.
 The strategies being risk-based, not trend following

 - it does not at all take physical position in any commodities as the exposures are of financial type and there is no dedicated directional exposure.
 And thanks to our extensive modular conception, it is even possible to completely avoid agricultural exposure, without affecting the performance

 - Regarding the equity markets exposure, the strategies have only diversified indirect exposure (so no investments in the underlying stocks) and it is neither dedicated long nor dedicated short.
 Therefore, it is by no mean a searched exposure to low ESG level stocks

 Q. When should one start with a global financial diplomas?

 From the moment it is clear that the candidate would like to spend a relevant part of his/her career in finance, he/she should start with such a diploma - the sooner, the better.
 Which one depends on several factors but the generalist one is certainly a very good basis.
 A student in Economics could very well start a level 1 during his/her study in order to optimize the resources

 Q. What are the advantages of Private Tutoring - especially for the global financial diplomas?

 Q. What are the advantages of Company in-house training - again, especially for the global financial diplomas?

 Q. For what type of Institute are the in-house educational services available?

-EVOLIDS FINANCE LLC is a new independent and innovative Swiss service company with currently two types of activities for Professional Clients: DISTINCTIVE QUANT INVESTMENT ADVISORY and ADVANCED FINANCE EDUCATION.
+EVOLIDS FINANCE LLC is a new disruptive & independent Swiss service company with currently two types of activities for Professional Clients: DISTINCTIVE QUANT INVESTMENT ADVISORY and ADVANCED FINANCE EDUCATION.
 INVESTMENT ADVISORY services also encompass QUANT ASSET ALLOCATION and RISK MANAGEMENT

 © Copyright 2018.
 All Rights Reserved